Snap-In Dentures: How Implant-Supported Dentures Work

 Lower arch implant-supported dentures with two implants typically cost $6,000 to $12,000 for complete treatment.
 This includes implant surgery, healing components, final attachments, and either modification of existing dentures or fabrication of new dentures.
 The range depends on geographic location, attachment system chosen, and whether you need new dentures.

 Upper arch implant-supported dentures with four implants typically cost $12,000 to $20,000 for complete treatment.
 The higher cost reflects the additional implants required for adequate stability on the upper jaw.
-Again, actual cost varies based on location, system design, and denture needs.
+Actual cost varies based on location, system design, and denture needs.

-Let’s break down typical costs for a lower arch with two implants and ball attachments:
+Here's a typical cost breakdown for a lower arch with two implants and ball attachments:

 • Two dental implants placement – $3,000 to $5,000 ($1,500-$2,500 each)